FaisalUmair/udemy-downloader-gui/CONTRIBUTING.md

 `2.
 Make a Pull request`

 When you are done editing the file(s) and have commited the changes to the fork, you can now make a pull request to this repository.
-You will see a Pull request option alogside compare just above the Latest commit message in your fork.
+You will see a Pull request option alongside compare just above the Latest commit message in your fork.
 Please beaware making a pull request to your own repository and making a pull request to this repository are two different things.
 You need to click on the `Pull request button` and not the `Pull requests tab`.